VISA to Taiwan

 ◆ A document evidence to show that you have stayed in the U.S. for a duration of 4 years and above.

 • In the past, we have encountered similar cases.
-Upon receiving the VISA instructions from Ms. Charlie Cheng, please inform her if you plan to apply for a VISA outside of the U.S. Based on your specific situation, she will provide further details regarding VISA application procedures in different countries.
+Upon receiving the VISA instructions from the EMI & International Project Team, please inform us if you plan to apply for a VISA outside of the U.S. Based on your specific situation, we will provide further details regarding VISA application procedures in different countries.
 Ensure your arrival in Taiwan by August 1st.

 • In the past, we have encountered similar cases.
-Upon receiving the VISA instructions from Ms. Charlie Cheng, please inform her if you plan to travel abroad during May and June.
-Based on your specific situation, she will provide further details regarding VISA application procedures in different countries.
+Upon receiving the VISA instructions from the EMI & International Project Team, please inform us if you plan to travel abroad during May and June.
+Based on your specific situation, we will provide further details regarding VISA application procedures in different countries.
 Ensure your arrival in Taiwan by August 1st.

 • According to the grant period, all grantees must arrive in Taiwan on August 1st.
 J-VISAs are required for entry into Taiwan.
 If any unforeseen circumstances cause a delay in your arrival, you must send an official request email with supporting documentation to the Admin email address.
 As your grant is funded by the Ministry of Education and local governments, we are obligated to report your situation to them and determine whether to approve your late arrival.
 Additionally, please note that your participation in online school visits and selecting your school preferences is crucial for determining your school placement for the grant year.
 Furthermore, missing the August orientation will result in a stipend reduction at a daily rate.